 Children learn and develop faster during the first three years of life than at any other time.
 Early intervention during these years helps many children overcome developmental delays.
 Everyday routines and experiences provide the best opportunities for a child to learn and succeed.

 Birth-to-Three is a provider of early intervention services for children from birth to three years of age.
 Referrals are sent to us through the Child Development Infoline (2-1-1) or call directly to 1-800-505-7000.
 When call you may request Harc as your provider.

-Intake and Evaluation: Once your referral comes to Harc’s Birth-to-Three program, families will receive personal contact from our office staff who will assist in scheduling an eligibility evaluation and provide key information to help each family move through the process smoothly.
+- Intake and Evaluation: Once a referral comes to Harc’s Birth-to-Three program, the family is contacted to schedule an eligibility evaluation.
+The family is also provided with key information to help move through the process smoothly.

-Service Coordination: The family and child will be assigned a Services Coordinator who will be the primary contact and work with additional professionals whose expertise may be needed.
+- Service Coordination: The family and child are assigned a Services Coordinator as their primary contact who may work with additional professionals if their expertise is needed.

-Birth to Three Professionals: Our program consists of a variety of support professionals who may be involved based on the child’s needs.
+- Birth-to-Three Professionals: Our program has a variety of support professionals who may be involved based on the child’s needs.

-Community Collaborations: Harc’s Birth-to-Three works with other agencies which may be involved with the child, such as daycare, local school districts, Head Start and the child’s Health Professionals.
-Communication with those agencies and individuals only occurs with written consent from the family.
+- Community Collaborations: Harc’s Birth-to-Three program works with other agencies that may be involved with the child such as daycare, local school districts, and health professionals.

 For more information, please contact: